buptcozy/koordinator/docs/proposals/scheduling/20220701-schedule-gang.md

 ##### Data-Structure

 ###### strict-mode and non-strict-mode
-As mentioned above, in `strict-mode`, if a pod failed to be scheduled, the requests that have been successfully scheduled in this scheduling cycle will be rolled back, and the remaining pods waiting for scheduling will be rejected in PreFilter check util this scheduling cycle passed.
+As mentioned above, in `strict-mode`, if a pod failed to be scheduled, the pods that have been successfully scheduled in this scheduling cycle will be rolled back, and the remaining pods waiting for scheduling will be rejected in PreFilter check util this scheduling cycle passed.
 We call this mode is `strict-mode`.